andreww/fox/DoX/FoX_wcml.md

 **gamma**: *real* *scalar* the 'gamma' parameter
 (**lenunits**): Units of length: default is `cmlUnits:angstrom` (**angunits**): Units of angle: default is `cmlUnits:degrees`

+Outputs information about a unit cell, in crystallographic form

 ####Common arguments